 Going under the gumline

-The American Veterinary Dental College feels so strongly about warning pet owners of the dangers of anesthesia-free procedures, they have created a website that is dedicated to educating people, both owners and veterinarians, about the risks.
+The American Veterinary Dental College feels strongly about warning pet owners of the dangers of anesthesia-free procedures.
+They have a website dedicated to educating people, both owners and veterinarians, about the risks.
 They deem the practice below the standard of care.

 The importance of polishing